nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 ### Product scope

-**Target user profile**: Duke The Market aims to help marketers of department stores to manage customer profiles and keep track of target customers in market plan rollouts.
+**Target user profile**: Duke The Market aims to help marketers of department stores better manage customer profiles and keep track of target customers during market plan rollouts.

 * needs to manage a significant number of customer contacts
 * prefers desktop apps over other types